-If internal reporting includes a mechanism or mechanisms for submitting a written report (which might be a note or a form, and usually includes grievance forms) into a drop box or other receptacle, auditors are not expected to complete and submit a written report via hard copy/drop box.
-However, the auditor must assess access to writing materials (e.g., forms, paper, envelopes, writing implements) and the drop box in the same way as that available to persons confined in the facility.
+If one of the ways in which persons confined in the facility can report sexual abuse or sexual harassment includes a mechanism or mechanisms for submitting a written report (which might be a note or a form) into a drop box or other receptacle, the auditor must assess access to writing materials (e.g., forms, paper, envelopes, writing implements) and the drop box in the same way as that available to persons confined in the facility.
+Auditors, however, do not need to complete and submit a written report via hard copy/drop box to test this reporting mechanism.